justinmanley/www.justinmanley.work/projects/photo-pairs/book/index.md

 When I find a good pair of pictures, I learn everything I can about each one.
 If it's a picture I took of something in the world, then I start by working from my own memory.
 Many of the images in my camera roll are pictures of other pictures: of photographs somebody else took, or of paintings.
 In those cases, I can't rely on my memory, so I research.
 I spend time in libraries and archives.
 When I can, I visit the places shown in the pictures.
 I'm looking for shared histories or people or objects which connect the two pictures in each pair.

-When I've learned as much as I can about each picture in a pair, I write.
+Once I've learned as much as I can about each picture in a pair, I write.
 Starting with one of the pictures, I follow the path that leads through history and memory into the other.

 The book is a sequence of pairs.